Brent-56/Python-Pyber-Analysis/README.md

 ![91D21622-E864-4B99-94FC-743BB1320A3F](https://user-images.githubusercontent.com/112785655/216115044-320c746b-0f18-48d8-bc66-d1339ef4bb9e.jpeg)

-#3 We begin gathering metrics.
+- Next I began gathering metrics.
 6 displays the number of drivers by city type.
-There we can see the number of drivers for rural cities is significantly less than that of Suburban and Urban city types.
+We can see the number of drivers for rural cities is significantly less than that of Suburban and Urban city types.
+With this information present it wouldnt surprise me if the customers in that area area utilizing the service less but the average price per ride is more expensive.